CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/blocks/what-is-a-block.md

 - One output port located on the bottom of the block
 - One red exception output port located on the right of the block

+An [execution][] passes through the input port, executes the block, and if no [exception][] occurs, moves to the input port of the block connected to the output port; if an exception occurs the execution moves to the exception input port of the [exception handling block][Exception Handling Blocks] connected to the exception output port.

 ### Decision Blocks

 Decision blocks are used to branch within a [flow][] based on a condition.